GC'18 WS - QCIT logo

 Room: Conference Hall A: Part C

-Chair: Peter Mueller (IBM Zurich Research Laboratory, Switzerland)
+Chair: Peter Mueller (University of Basel, Switzerland)

 9:42 Quantum Communications via Satellite with Photon Subtraction